menandmice/micetro_docs/guides/implementation/install_dns_controllers.rst

 ^^^^^^^^^^^^^^^^^^^^^

 .. note::
-  Upon installation the Micetro DNS agent will rearrange the named configuration data, including rewriting ``named.conf`` and reorganizing the data directory.
+  Upon installation, the Micetro DNS agent will rearrange the named configuration data, including rewriting ``named.conf`` and reorganizing the data directory.
 The new configuration is functionally equivalent to the old one, except that the logging statement may be added or modified to include new channels.
-Before making these modifications a backup will be taken of the named configuration data.
+Before making these modifications, a backup will be made of the named configuration data.

 Common Files
 """"""""""""